-Carefully cut the rosette off about 2cm from the top of the fruit, and eat the fruit.
+Carefully cut the rosette off about 2cm from the top of the pineapple, and eat the fruit.

 Trim off all the fleshy fruit and cut around the base of the rosette to leave the clean central core surrounded by leaves.